Babatunde-Ben/Babatunde-Ben/README.md

-### 👋 Hi, I am Babatunde Adeniyi, a frontend web developer with over 3 years of experience in building websites that are user-friendly, SEO friendly, scalable and responsive.
+### 👋 Hi, I am Babatunde Adeniyi, a frontend web developer with over 3 years of experience in building websites that are responsive, user-friendly and SEO friendly.
 ---

 ### I am proficient in